andre-ye/uni/docs/phil/phil-484/explanation.md

   - Is an explanation for how to construct an explanation an explanation? (induction)
   - Banach-Tarski theorem?
 - Proofs as a process?
 Center the subject?
 How did an individual come to get the result?
+- Random question: Are humans restricted to proving computable proofs?
+- Grad-Cam and causality in AI explanation approaches.
+- Is AI an interesting subject of explanation thinking?
+- Math as reducing results to axioms, fundamental results?
+- Is causality ultra-saturated in math in that everything necessary becomes part of the causal process?
+- What is a coincidence?
+- Might the question beg the answer in certain scenarios, esp using mathematical facts for scientific phenomena?
+- Explanations in AI 'meta over-fitting'?
+- Does explanation 'exist' always?
+- Do arguments on causality by necessity/removal also threaten the conditions which make the removed necessity necessary?